m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-04-18-Disable_Tamper_Protection_Bypass.md

 Wof                                     1        40700         0
 ```

-Now that the WdFilter kernel minidriver is no longer loaded and protecting the Defender Registry Keys, successfully proceed to disable these unprotected keys, in this case the Tamper Protection regkey as it is the next protection chain in line to finally in turn disable defender protections like RealTimeMonitoring.
+Now that the WdFilter kernel minidriver is no longer loaded and protecting the Defender Registry Keys, successfully proceed to disable these unprotected keys, in this case the Tamper Protection regkey as it is the next protection chain in line to finally in turn disable defender protections like Real-time protection.

 Continue disabling Tamper Protection using reg.exe in the newly spawned NSudo elevated prompt as before by setting the `TamperProtection` subkey to `4/0`: